Slađana Milošević: Jazz and experimental music, moving to United States (1988–1995)

 In 1988, Milošević recorded a jazz album with songs composed by prominent jazz composer Darko Kraljić.
 The album, entitled Alexandra Slađana Milošević & Darko Kraljić, featured Radio Television Belgrade Jazz Orchestra, Milutin Lilić Vocal Quartet, Vladimir Vitas on piano, Vojin Draškoci on double bass, Lala Kovačev on drums, Mirjana Filipović on harp and Nikola Mitrović on trumpet.
-Most of the lyrics were written by Milošević, and she also played violion on the album recording.
+Most of the lyrics were written by Milošević, and she also played violin on the recording.

 After the album recording, she represented Yugoslavia on the International Friendly Cities Singers Meeting festival in Beijing, China.
 She had won a Special Honorary Award and a Silver Cup for an overall two-part competition that included interpretation of a traditional Chinese song and her original music.
 During her staying in China, she performed in several concert venues and television shows.
-Folowing the success at the festival, the Chinese record label Hundred Flowers Records released the compilation of her own songs.
-Upon returning to Europe, she co hosted a TV periodical titled Cultural Bridge Beijing-Belgrade, produced by TV Belgrade.
+Following the success at the festival, the Chinese record label Hundred Flowers Records released the compilation of her own songs.
+Upon returning to Europe, she co-hosted a TV periodical titled Cultural Bridge Beijing-Belgrade, produced by TV Belgrade.
 In 1989, she went on a tour across China and performed at the Ilija M. Kolarac Endowment in the piece Tokata (Toccata) written by Igor Gostuški (formerly of the band Duh Nibor).
 The piece won two first prizes, at the experimental classical music contests in Opatija and Munich.
 During the same year, she performed the experimental piece Night Brother, written by Ognjen Bodranović, at the opening of the 23rd Belgrade International Theatre Festival.
 During the festival, she also performed the piece Prvi obredni san (First Ritual Dream) by Vuk Kulenović, using acoustic sculptures by sculptor Vladimir Labat.

 In 1989, she moved to Los Angeles, where she spent the next several years, performing in clubs with the band Baby Sister, also working in a marketing agency and as stock broker.
 During these several years, she organized several charity actions for the victims of Yugoslav Wars.
 During the years she spent in Los Angeles, she worked on improving her guitar skills, studying with Hollywood's MIT instructors like Scott Henderson, Bruce Bouillet, Scott Van Zen, James Hagadone and others.